-Consumer Price Index or CPI is known as the index which is used to measure the level of retail inflation in an economy, by taking into account the changes in price of the most commonly used goods and services that are used by consumers.
+The Consumer Price Index or CPI is known as the index that is used to measure the level of retail inflation in an economy by taking into account the changes in price of the most commonly used goods and services by consumers.

 - Fixing a basket of goods and services as a reference

 - Calculating the cost of the selected basket

 Consumer Price Index (CPI) can also be used for determining the cost of living of the people of a country.
 In addition to that, CPI can also be used as a reference point for understanding various parameters like the real value of money, wages, and also the purchasing power of the currency of the nation.

 The consumer price index formula can be mathematically represented as follows:

 Consumer price index (CPI) = [Cost of the basket in the current year/Cost of the basket in the base year] x 100

 CPI = [Cost of the basket (t) ÷ Cost of the basket (0)] x 100

 This article was about the concept of consumer price index formula, which plays an important role in determining the inflation rate in an economy.
 For more such intriguing concepts, stay tuned to BYJU’S.